 However, don’t forget that 50 lb recurve bows are not for everyone.
 If it is beyond your supposed draw weight, you must train your muscles first before shooting a 50 lb recurve bow.

 Aside from your minimum draw weight, it would help if you also considered your purpose of shooting a 50 lb recurve bow.
-If you plan to use it for target archery, you won’t necessarily need a 50 lb to recurve bow to shoot well.
+If you plan to use it for target archery, you won’t necessarily need a 50 lb recurve bow to shoot well.

-That’s why most target archers go for low draw weight bows instead of high draw weight ones.
+That’s why most target archers go for low-draw-weight bows instead of high-draw-weight ones.
 The latter are mostly more handy for hunting due to their high penetration power and speed.

 What are the advantages and disadvantages of a higher draw weight?